MaastrichtU-IDS/into-the-graph/README.md

 * A [YASGUI](http://doc.yasgui.org/) SPARQL endpoint.
 * A [Comunica widget](http://query.linkeddatafragments.org/) to query Linked Data Fragments with SPARQL and GraphQL.
-* A web-based browser to browse the triplestore statements easily.
+* A web-based UI to browse the triplestore statements easily.
 * Insights about the content of the triplestore and its different graphs, using precomputed [HCLS descriptives statistics](https://www.w3.org/TR/hcls-dataset/).

-> [HCLS descriptive statistics](https://www.w3.org/TR/hcls-dataset/) can simply be computed and inserted running a `docker run` command.
+> [HCLS descriptive statistics](https://www.w3.org/TR/hcls-dataset/) for a graph can simply be computed and inserted running a `docker run` command.
 Follow [those instructions](https://github.com/MaastrichtU-IDS/data2services-transform-repository/tree/master/sparql/compute-hcls-stats) to run it.

-### Things to know

-* Runs on http://graphdb.dumontierlab.com/repositories/bio2rdf-ammar by default.

-* Can be changed to any SPARQL endpoint, but URL needs to be changed in the JavaScript before [Docker](https://docs.docker.com/install/) build at the moment.
-See [related issue](https://github.com/MaastrichtU-IDS/into-the-graph/issues/8) for more details.

-  > Search for `http://graphdb.dumontierlab.com/repositories/bio2rdf-ammar` in the repo.

-### The Data2Services framework

-It has been developped and used as part of the [Data2Services](http://d2s.semanticscience.org/) framework.
+This service has been developed and used as part of the [Data2Services](http://d2s.semanticscience.org/) framework.

 [Data2Services](http://d2s.semanticscience.org/) provides tools and guideline to easily integrate multiple structured data sources (CSV, RDB, XML) to a RDF knowledge graph, complying with a defined data model.